Azure/azure-sdk-for-js/sdk/schemaregistry/schema-registry-avro/README.md

 # Azure Schema Registry Avro serializer client library for JavaScript

-Azure Schema Registry is a cloud-based service that stores schemas for serialization.
-This package provides an Avro serializer that stores only schema ID in payload and the full Avro schema in the schema registry.
+Azure Schema Registry is a schema repository service hosted by Azure Event Hubs, providing schema storage, versioning, and management.
+This package provides an Avro serializer capable of serializing and deserializing payloads containing Schema Registry schema identifiers and Avro-encoded data.

 ## Getting started